emilymarkert/cs5278-asgn5/README.md

 1. People are pretty responsive, but if I couldn’t get a response I would miss opportunities to buy something (like clothing).
 2. There is the potential for missing a meeting and getting a consequence such as a fine, and being a detriment to the chapter by missing an event.
 3. I could be unprepared or could miss a meeting, which would result in a fine.

+# Requirements
+* Commands for questions about:
+  * Recruitment dates and times
+  * Recruitment Workshop dates and times
+  * Format for sending in Recruitment excuses
+  * Required clothing items for a given event
+* Commands for requesting a link to:
+  * Recruitment workshop slides
+  * Spreadsheet of all Recruitment dates
+  * Spreadsheet of excuse deadlines
+* Sends question/request on to relevant officer if does not match a supported command, and sends the officer's response back to the asker

+# Development Approach
+In the first stage of my process, I have empathized with the users and collected requirements.
+As I am personally a sorority officer who is highly involved with Recruitment, I was able to draw upon my own experience as well as my interviews with three other sorority members.
+In my own experience, many members, especially new members, have trouble keeping track of different resources and requirements related to Recruitment, and reatedly ask similar questions to officers and other members.
+All interviewees listed reaching out to officers and/or other chapter members when asked how they go about finding resources, and as an officer, I can personally attest that it is overwhelming to be asked so many questions.
+Thus, the motivation of this systems is to automatically answer as many common recruitment questions as possible to reduce the burden on officers and other members who may receive questions.

+After empathizing with the user and gathering requirements, I will brainstorm possible solutions.
+In my brainstorming, I will consider possible formats and structures for commands, possible methods of collecting and storing the information that will be used to answer questions, and how data should be updated.
+I will also consider how the system architecture could best support these features.
+In designing the system architecture and planning for development, I will focus on scalalbility and extendability.
+Although the initial focus of this application is Recruitment resources, if successful, it could also be applied to scholarship, philanthropy, or other types of sorority resources.
+The initial design will focus on resources for a single sorority chapter, but the sytem should be able to scale to support multiple chapters in the future.

+To ensure that development is sustainable, I will initially implement functionality only for question commands.
+Once the question commands have been completed and are functional, I will move on the request commands, and then to functionality that asks officers for unknown ansers.
+By starting with a subset of the system and gradually building onto it, I will be able to test and evaluate my system at each stage before moving on to the next one.
+As in Agile development, this will allow to fail and recover quickly, and should prevent me from going too far down an unsuccessful or unsustainable path.

+To test the system, I will initially test all use cases individuallly to ensure that the system's functionality is working correctly.
+After I have personally tested the system, I will train a small group of sorority members in using the system and will ask them to use and evaluate its functionality.
+This will allow me to perform a more realistic tests, as sorority members who are unfamiliar with the development of the system will serve as its main users.
+If the pilot testing is successful, I will then release the system to the entire sorority chapter, and will train them in using the provided set of commands.
+After the system has been relesaed, I will maintain it by both updating the data it draws from, and addressing any bugs that come.
+I will also need to keep track of changes in the system's dependencies, such as updated packages, that could break the system and perform my own updates as needed.
+Since I will be graduating after next year, it will be important that I carefuly document the system so that future sorority members can use and maintain it when I am no longer able to.